-Practice 4: Link your AdWords account to your Google Analytics account (go here to get started if you do not already have an account) in order to track the effectiveness of your campaigns.
+Practice 4: Link your AdWords account to your Google Analytics account in order to track the effectiveness of your campaigns.

 Practice 5: Be active!
 Log in on a regular basis to make sure everything is running smoothly.
 A lack of activity on your account can actually be grounds to remove you from the Google Ad Grant program.